dcs.pl - logo 30 years

 1. Who is subject to the regulations and to what extent?

-• GDPR (General Data Protection Regulation) applies to controllers (companies, public institutions, non-profit organizations, authorities) based in the EU that process personal data in the context of their activities, regardless of where the processing actually takes place.
+• GDPR (General Data Protection Regulation) which applies to controllers (companies, public institutions, non-profit organizations, authorities) based in the EU that process personal data in the context of their activities, regardless of where the processing actually takes place.
 Any processor based in the EU processing personal data on behalf of the controller is also subject to GDPR.

-• DORA (Digital Operational Resilience Act) covers financial institutions and their ICT providers — including banks, investment firms, insurance companies, fintechs.
+• DORA (Digital Operational Resilience Act) which covers financial institutions and their ICT providers — including banks, investment firms, insurance companies, fintechs.

 • NIS2 (Network and Information Security Directive 2) — an EU directive covering energy, transport, health care, digital infrastructure, water management, public administration, and digital service providers.